 Can I start the program after the start date?

-Unfortunately, all Fellows must be on-site on our start date (usually Mid-May) due to the importance of orientation activities and spring planting.
-We are happy to work with graduating applicants who need to take a day off to travel back to attend graduation.
+Unfortunately, all Fellows must be on-site on our start date (May 16, 2022) due to the importance of orientation activities and spring planting.
+We are happy to work with graduating applicants who need to take a day off after the official start to travel back to attend graduation.

 I'm not from the U.S. Can I still apply?

 At this time, AMI is unable to sponsor international applicants and international applicants must supply their own visa.
 In the past, Fellows have worked with organizations such as World Wide Farmers Exchange for visa arrangements.

 Does AMI fund my travel to get there?